eltreum0/eltruism/Latest.md

 Added Gradient to Classbars/Additional Power Bar\
 Added shadows and Gradient to Loot Roll Frame in Classic/Wrath\
 Added action paging for stances for Warrior and Death Knight in Classic/Wrath\
+Added Cardinal Directions to Minimap\
 Updated profiles, enabling smoothbars again and changing the backdrop color\
 Updated Details Icon to the new version of Details, also adding Evoker Icons\
 Updated some events related to Quest Item Bar\
 Updated German locale by Dlarge\
+Updated Quest Item Bar\
 Fixed a possible error with Details\
+Fixed Profession skin not loading when other addons loaded Blizzard's Addons before Eltruism was loaded\
+Fixed a possible error with Glows when ElvUI action bars were not enabled\
 Fixed Guild Bank Shadows\
 Fixed a possible issue with chat custom colors due to the color table loading after the chat history had loaded\
 Fixed a possible issue with the Stats on Character Panel being outside the Panel in Retail when the number of stats was too many\